-The Company is committed under exploration and evaluation property option agreements to pay cash and issue common shares of the Company and has outstanding and future commitments under loan agreements and long term account payables.
-See note 11 of the Company's condensed consolidated financial statements for the nine month period ended September 30th, 2012 and the disclosures above under "Review of Exploration Projects".
+The Company is committed under exploration and evaluation property option agreements to pay cash, incur exploration expenditures and has future commitments related to payments required under a photocopier lease.
+See note 12 of the Company's consolidated financial statements for the year ended December 31st, 2012 and the disclosures above under "Review of Exploration Projects".